j-schreiber/js-sf-cli-plugin/README.md

     without a default value does not change.

     The default values of record types are not analysed.

+  --check-history  Run additional checks with field history (if enabled)

+    Analyses history tracking for this field and checks total number of changes and the date time of the last change.
+If history
+    tracking is not enabled for the SObject, this flag has no effect.

   --custom-fields-only  Only analyse custom fields.